-Wesley Hawkins, talk of the Brown Jackson hearings, describes life after pornography sentence
+Wesley Hawkins, talk of the Jackson hearings, describes life after pornography sentence

 Perhaps most surprising, Hawkins said, was that he found himself feeling sympathy for the judge he had once been angry with for sending him to prison.

-“I wasn’t very happy that she gave me three months, though after reflection when I was in jail, I was hearing from other people who said it was their first time arrested and they got five years, six years.
+“I wasn’t very happy that she gave me three months, though, after reflection when I was in jail, I was hearing from other people who said it was their first time arrested and they got five years, six years.

 “I feel that she chose to take into consideration the fact that I was just getting started [in life] and she knew this was going to hold me back for years to come regardless,” he said, “so she didn’t really want to add on to that.”

-Alice Crites and Spencer S. Hsu contributed to this story.
+Alice Crites and Spencer S. Hsu contributed to this report.